8 Autism Symptoms Every Parent Should Know

 “Hand-flapping, rocking, jumping and twirling, arranging and rearranging objects, and repeating sounds, words, or phrases,” are all common repetitive behaviors characteristic of ASD, according to Autism Speaks.

 Children with ASD can become fixated on order when it may not seem to have a purpose.
 During play, they may spend hours lining up their toys and sorting them by color or size instead of playing with them.
 “Many children with autism gravitate toward trains,” notes Khani.
 “They have wheels that go around and around, they move along a structured track, they run on a predictable schedule, and they have numbers or letters assigned to them.”
 Routines may be unreasonably important, as well.
 In a young child, changes in usual ways of doing things may result in tantrum-like behavior.
 As children get older, autism symptoms might reveal themselves in repetitive behaviors like pacing or wringing their hands together when they get anxious about a schedule change.
+(Here’s what you need to know about using CBD for autism.)

 Strong preoccupations or obsessions

 Extreme interest in and deep knowledge of an unusual subject matter can also be autism symptoms, according to Autism Speaks.
 They offer examples like an obsession with fans, vacuum cleaners, or toilets, and expertise in astronomy or Thomas the Tank Engine.
 Older children and adults with autism may develop a preoccupation with numbers, symbols, dates, or science topics.
+(Don’t miss these other things experts wish you knew about autism.)

 Taking things literally